 They were into the idea and off we went.
 The color palette was inspired by the Michelle Armas print and that helped inform the shopping — remember that the easiest/fastest way to create a cohesive room with many different styles it so have a simple color palette.
-So for Grace it was hot pink and aqua, with hits of light pink, yellow, gold, and gray.
+So for her it was hot pink and aqua, with hits of light pink, yellow, gold, and gray.
 We started by painting the room Quartz Stone by Benjamin Moore.

 The curtains are Land of Nod and we bought the blackout curtains from them, too, but had them sewn together instead of doing a double rod because there were a lot of windows.
 Plus, two were close to each other so we didn’t want eight panels in that corner.
 But a word to the wise, even going to a tailor will cost you about $60 each panel just to sew, so it was not a cheap option and I highly recommend doing it yourself.
 Although I’m pretty sure it was worth every penny because she can sleep so much longer, especially on the weekends.